A tethered indoor drone system with unlimited flight time

 Tether and Ground Station

-The ground station provides the drone with power, control signals and a data network via the tether.
+The ground station provides power, a control connection and a data network via the tether.

 The Scout 137’s tether system supplies power to the drone and allows stress-free inspection with no limitations on flight time.
 No need to worry about changing batteries.
 You can take your time while flying and make sure you capture the right data.
 Need to discuss something with your team mate while working?
 The drone will wait, mid-air, steady as a rock.